 I was so proud when she got accepted to Vanderbilt.
 I felt so bad when she had to quit school during her sophomore year because the lupus caused her kidneys to fail.

 I told her that we could get her a kidney transplant and a pancreas transplant.
 We could cure both her diabetes and kidney failure.
 I promised her she would be normal.
-I know you shouldn’t promise things to patients but your daughter was special.
+I know you shouldn’t promise things to patients, but your daughter was special.
 I wanted to believe it too.
+I sort of promised myself.

 I evaluated her for the kidney transplant but found a tumor.
 A cancer in her thigh.
 A sarcoma.
 I sent her to four different cancer centers.
 There was nothing they could do for this aggressive tumor.
 Her kidneys fail and she has to go on dialysis.